lefeverd/borg-exporter/README.md

 ```
 - job_name: 'borg'
-  scrape_interval: 10m
+  scrape_interval: 3m
   scrape_timeout: 30s
   static_configs:
     - targets:
       - '<hostname>:9099'
 ```

-We set the `scrape_interval` to `10m`, as the exporter will by default only refresh them every 12 hours, but you can tweak this value depending on your requirements.
+We set the `scrape_interval` to `3m`, as the exporter will by default only refresh them every 12 hours, but you can tweak this value depending on your requirements.
+The advice is to keep it under `5m`, after which metrics are considered staled by Prometheus.